-The South African regulation and occupational health and safety act, state that every employer shall provide first aid treatment at all times within the workplace.
+The South African regulation and occupational health and safety act, states that every employer shall provide first aid treatment at all times within the workplace.
 It has always been and still is therefore a legal requirement for employers to provide or send their staff on accredited first aid training courses.
 Unfortunately, there are many non-accredited training providers and that is why the Chief Inspector for OHS recently released a government gazette, stating that all first aid training must be fully accredited by a SETA, as is Absolute Health Service a SETA accredited first aid training course provider.
 We will ensure your companies, or organizations compliance, providing you with professional help and assistance wherever we can.

 First aid has predominantly stayed the same over the years, with some minor adjustments here and there, such as, the importance of CPR is the chest compressions and not so much focus on the breathing, which suits us all in the current COVID pandemic situation.
-We now only perform chest compressions CPR and do not perform or administer any ventilations or breathing.
+We now only perform chest compressions CPR and do not perform or administer any ventilation or breathing.
 What has been reiterated by emergency care and medical research is that performing the basics well such as first aid care, is one of the most important aspects of assisting the ill and injured until they can get to the emergency departments at a hospital.
 Back to basics and provide good quality first aid treatment.

-It is a legal obligation and requirement that all workplaces adhere to the occupational health and safety act and its regulations such as the general safety regulation, which informes everyone about the first aid regulatory and act compliance requirements.
+It is a legal obligation and requirement that all workplaces adhere to the occupational health and safety act and its regulations such as the general safety regulation, which informs everyone about the first aid regulatory and act compliance requirements.

 What are the types of first aid?

-• Terminology, positioning, elementary anatomy and physiology
+- Positioning, elementary anatomy and physiology

-• First aid treatment procedures for life threatening and common injuries
+- First aid treatment procedures for life-threatening and common injuries

-• Cardiopulmonary resuscitation and choking international protocols
+- Cardiopulmonary resuscitation (CPR) and choking

-• Bleeding, wounds and burns
+- Bleeding, wounds, and burns

-• Head, spinal, chest, abdominal, pelvic and fractures injuries
+- Head, spinal, chest, and abdominal injuries.